arkency/posts/posts/2021-04-09-disadvantages-of-pull-requests.md

 Why is that?
 In order to properly review a non-trivial piece of code, I need to focus, get deep enough and build enough context — almost to the extent that the PR author did while coding.
 The reviewer has to do it without the privilege of being able to put my hands on the keyboard and without the same amount of time. **Proper review takes the same amount of focus as actual coding.
 Why not pair-program instead?**

-The superficiality of reviews is amplified by following factors:
+The superficiality of reviews is amplified by the following factors:

 * reviews being mandatory
 * size of the pull request
-* randomness of person involved
+* randomness of the person involved
 * lack of shared context of the reviewer

 ## 5. Merging is blocked by remarks that shouldn't be blocking